canergolbasi/dormitory-placement-simulator/README.txt

 are available at the moment, first the house with id 1 is allocated if possible.
 For students, if there are two students with ids 123 and 126 whose rating criterion holds for a house, the student with id 123 gets the house.

+Output Format
+Your program should end when the waiting student list is empty.
+The output of your program is the list of students that couldn’t stay at any of the houses.
+You should create a .txt file and print one student name at a line.
+The output student list must be in ascending order of student id but only names will be printed in output file.